-On EMU’s Harrisonburg campus, the deputy Title IX coordinator fulfills the duties of the Title IX coordinator when the Title IX coordinator is unavailable.
-At EMU’s Lancaster campus and Washington Community Scholars’ Center site, deputy Title IX coordinators serve as the point person for reports of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy, and coordinated with the Title IX coordinator to meet the needs of involved parties in the absence of the Title IX coordinator.
+On EMU’s Harrisonburg campus, the Deputy Title IX Coordinators fulfill the duties of the Title IX Coordinator when the Title IX Coordinator is unavailable or as the Title IX Coordinator assigns duties to them.
+At EMU’s Lancaster campus and Washington Community Scholars’ Center site, Deputy Title IX Coordinators serve as the point person for reports of sexual harassment, relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy, and they work with the Title IX Coordinator to meet the needs of the parties involved.
+Deputy Title IX Coordinators are eligible to serve as members of the Title IX Assessment Team (see definition below).

 FERPA / FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT

-FERPA protects all documentation related to a student’s report, investigation, and resolution of cases of relationship violence, sexual misconduct, and/or other forms of misconduct prohibited under this policy, except as required by law.
+FERPA protects and prohibits the disclosure of all documentation related to a formal complaint, investigation, and resolution of matters involving sexual harassment, relationship violence, sexual misconduct, and/or other forms of misconduct prohibited under this policy, except as otherwise required or permitted by law.

 GENDER IDENTITY BIAS / GENDER BIAS

 Gender Bias is a pre-formed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender identity, e.g., bias against transgender or gender nonconforming individuals.